RyanKeys/PyFileManager/README.md

 <h2>Getting Started</h2>
-<p>To download PyFileManager, type "$ git clone https://github.com/RyanKeys/PyFileManager.git" into your terminal.<p>
+<p>To download PyFileManager, type "$ git clone https://github.com/RyanKeys/PyFileManager.git" into your terminal.
+Alternatively, you can download the a .zip file under the "clone or download" tab of this page.<p>
 <p>If you don't have git installed download it <a href="https://git-scm.com/downloads">here</a>